Creating HTTP Routes — Agentuity Documentation

 Return appropriate status codes when things go wrong:

-import processor from '@agent/processor';
+import processor from '@agent/processor/agent';

 router.post('/process', async (c) => {